sisinflab/adverse2021/cfp.md

     - Privacy
     - Federated machine learning
     - Explainable machine learning models
-    - Counterfactual reasoning
+    - Causal and Counterfactual reasoning

 ## Submissions
-Submissions of full research papers must be in English, in PDF format in the CEUR-WS two-column conference format available at CEURART or at  OVERLEAF TEMPLATE if an Overleaf is preferred.
+Submissions of full research papers must be in English, in PDF format in the CEUR-WS two-column conference format available at CEURART or at  [OVERLEAF TEMPLATE](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/pkfscdkgkhcq) if an Overleaf is preferred.

 * **Long Papers** should report on substantial contributions of lasting value.
 The Long papers must have a length of minimum 6 and maximum 8 pages (plus an unlimited number of pages for references).
 Each accepted long paper will be included in the CEUR on-line Workshop proceedings and presented in a plenary session as part of the Workshop program.
-* **Short Papers** typically discuss exciting new work that is not yet mature enough for a long paper.
+* **Short/Position Papers** typically discuss exciting new work that is not yet mature enough for a long paper.
 In particular, novel but significant proposals will be considered for acceptance to this category despite not having gone through sufficient experimental validation or lacking strong theoretical foundation.
 Applications of adversarial learning in recommendation and search systems to novel areas are especially welcome.
 The Short Papers must have a length of minimum 3 and maximum 5 pages (plus an unlimited number of pages for references).
+Each accepted long paper will be included in the CEUR on-line Workshop proceedings and presented in a plenary session as part of the Workshop program

-Each accepted short paper will be included in the CEUR on-line Workshop proceedings To be considered, papers must be received by the submission deadline (see Important Dates).
+To be considered, papers must be received by the submission deadline (see Important Dates).
 The short and long papers review process is double-blind.
 The authors must anonymize their submissions.
 Submitted papers will be evaluated according to their originality, technical content, style, clarity, and relevance to the workshop.
-Short and long paper submissions must be original work and may not be under submission to other venues at the time of review.
+Short and long paper submissions must be original work and may not be under submission to other venues at the time of review (authors can upload to institutional or other preprint repositories such as arXiv.org before reviewing is complete ).

 Submission will be through Easychair at [https://easychair.org/conferences/?conf=adverse2021](https://easychair.org/conferences/?conf=adverse2021).